Board & Committee Positions

 (1 person per class) Substitute for the Teacher when needed.
 Attendance at the substitute workshop by Bates Technical College as well as a current First Aid & CPR card are required.

-(1 person) Maintain and update preschool bulletin boards as requested by teachers and the board.
+(2) Maintain and update preschool bulletin boards as requested by Teachers and the Board bi-monthly.
 Update the bulletin boards in the art room according to the monthly theme by the fifth of each month.
 Borders are available in the garage and butcher paper can be acquired at Bates either by the committee member or the teacher (please give the teacher any requests before the monthly teacher meeting.)
+Freshen up bulletin boards in the entry room as needed.
+Each person will update the board bi-monthly.
+Dimensions of bulletin board 22½ x33 ¾. ing.)
 Freshen up bulletin boards in the entry room as needed.